Medieval football: 16th century

-In 1510 comes the next description of early football by Alexander Barclay, a resident of the Southeast of England:
+In 1510 comes the next description of early football by Alexander Barclay, a Clergymen from the Southeast of England:

 They get the bladder and blowe it great and thin, with many beanes and peason put within, It ratleth, shineth and soundeth clere and fayre, While it is throwen and caste up in the eyre, Eche one contendeth and hath a great delite, with foote and hande the bladder for to smite, if it fall to the ground they lifte it up again...
 Overcometh the winter with driving the foote-ball.

 The first record of a pair of football boots occurs when Henry VIII of England ordered a pair from the Great Wardrobe in 1526.
 The royal shopping list for footwear states: "45 velvet pairs and 1 leather pair for football".
 Unfortunately these are no longer in existence.
 It is not known for certain whether the king himself played the game, but if so this is noteworthy as his son Edward VI later banned the game in 1548 because it incited riots.

 The reputation of football as a violent game persists throughout most accounts from 16th-century England.
 In 1531, Sir Thomas Elyot noted in his The Book of the Governor the dangers of football, as well as the benefits of archery ("shooting"):

 Some men wolde say, that in mediocritie, whiche I haue so moche praised in shootynge, why shulde nat boulynge, claisshe, pynnes, and koytyng be as moche commended?
 Verily as for two the laste, be to be utterly abiected of al noble men, in like wise foote balle, wherin is nothinge but beastly furie and extreme violence; wherof procedeth hurte, and consequently rancour and malice do remaine with them that be wounded; wherfore it is to be put in perpetuall silence.
 In class she is emploied to litle strength; in boulyng oftentimes to moche; wherby the sinewes be to moche strayned, and the vaines to moche chafed.
 Wherof often tymes is sene to ensue ache, or the decreas of strength or agilitie in the armes: where, in shotyng, if the shooter use the strength of his bowe within his owne tiller, he shal neuer be therwith grieued or made more feble.

 Although many sixteenth-century references to football are disapproving or dwell upon its dangers, there are two notable departures from this view.
 First, Sir Thomas Elyot (although previously a critic of the game) advocates "footeball" as part of what he calls vehement exercise in his Castel of Helth published in 1534.
 Secondly English headmaster Richard Mulcaster provides in his 1581 publication Positions Wherein Those Primitive Circumstances Be Examined, Which Are Necessarie for the Training up of Children, the earliest evidence of organised, refereed football for small teams playing in formation.